ad-si/RosettaGit/content/tasks/bitmap.md

 ```

 ## Octave

-In Octave, images are matrix.
-A grayscale W×H image is stored as a W×H matrix, and RGB W×H image is stored as a W×H×3 image.
-Possible levels depend on the class of the storage: if it is double, the intensity is a floating point double number between 0 and 1; if it is uint8, the intensity is from 0 to 255; if it is uint16, the intensity is between 0 and 65535.
+In Octave, images are a matrix.
+A grayscale W×H image is stored as a W×H matrix,
+and RGB W×H image is stored as a W×H×3 image.
+Possible levels depend on the class of the storage: if it is double,
+the intensity is a floating point double number between 0 and 1;
+if it is uint8, the intensity is from 0 to 255;
+if it is uint16, the intensity is between 0 and 65535.

 ```octave
 im = zeros(W, H, 3, "uint8"); % create an RGB image of width W and height H